 Where to Take your Emotional Support Animal in California

 Looking for places where you and your support animal can visit together?
-Here are a few locations in San Diego, California in particular that are emotional support animal friendly:
+Here are a few locations in San Diego, California in particular that are emotional support animal-friendly:

 The Patio on Lamont Street – At this laid back outdoor dining spot, your emotional support animal will receive a gourmet homemade dog biscuit and a fresh bowl of water.
-However, the space can be cramped when it is busy, so it may not be the best option for large dogs.
+However, space can be cramped when it is busy, so it may not be the best option for large dogs.

 • North Beach Dog Run – This beautiful beach is an off-leash area in Coronado where your animal companion can play and splash in the surf.

-• Extraordinary Desserts Little Italy – At this lovely and welcoming little café on Union Street you can enjoy an array of yummy sweet treats, served up on the dog-friendly patio.
+• Extraordinary Desserts Little Italy – At this lovely and welcoming little café on Union Street, you can enjoy an array of yummy sweet treats, served upon the dog-friendly patio.

 • Fiesta Island Off-Leash Dog Park – At this large sandy island in Mission Bay your emotional support dog will be able to run leash-free, romping in the sandy dunes and the calm waters of the bay.